sparktsang/sparktsang.github.io/_posts/2025-11-19-reading-value-investing-from-graham-to-buffett.md

 ---
 layout: post
-title: Notes on *Value Investing: From Graham to Buffett and Beyond*
+title: "Notes on Value Investing: From Graham to Buffett and Beyond"
 category: "Knowledge"
 ---